 Pan Seared Mangrove Snapper

-This pan seared Mangrove Snapper cooks fast and comes out full of flavor.
+This pan seared mangrove snapper cooks fast and comes out full of flavor.
 The fish is seasoned and seared in a hot pan, then served with a sweet, crunchy mango slaw.

 Roasted Whole Red Snapper